-Avid marathoner and fitness author, Jessica Lundgren, who has several half marathons under her belt, favors dynamic stretching before a run and takes the time to stretch thoroughly after a run, incorporating foam rolling and other forms of stretching into her routine when relaxing at home.
+Avid marathoner and fitness author, Jessica Lundgren, who has several half marathons under her belt, favors dynamic stretching before a run and takes time to stretch thoroughly after a run, incorporating foam-rolling and other forms of stretching into her routine when relaxing at home.

 4. Pick a Mind-Body Strategy and Stick to it

 There’s no way to sugarcoat this part: At some points, you might hate your body.
 Multiple reasons for quitting may swirl around in your skull and you could begin to visualize the mirage of a White Castle hamburger at every half-mile marker.